Employer Insights

 Other types and forms of sexual harassment include:

-- Being used as the basis for hiring or employment decisions, such as raises, promotions
+• Being used as the basis for hiring or employment decisions, such as raises, promotions, or traditionally gendered roles

 Who is Protected from Sexual Harassment in New York?

-Regardless of sexual orientation or gender, any individual who may be an employee, paid or unpaid intern, non-employee, or independent contractor is protected by New York State Sexual Harassment laws.
+Regardless of sexual orientation or gender, any individual that is an employee, paid or unpaid intern, non-employee, or independent contractor is protected by New York State Sexual Harassment laws.

 Employer Responsibilities